stefanosalvucci/DEV-TELEG/README.md

 This software is a Telegram Bot that provides infos about free classrooms.

-Questo software è un Telegram Bot che fornisce le aule libere dell'Università di Roma Tre.
+Questo software è un Telegram Bot che sto provando a pushare le aule libere dell'Università di Roma Tre.

 ## Version
 1.1.1